teralove/party-death-markers/README.md

 Commands are not case-sensitive. [slash](https://github.com/baldera-mods/slash) is supported but not required

 ### Known issues:
+* Sometimes a marker will not spawn directly on top of a body.
 * If you logout, any present markers will be removed.
 * When someone dies, you have to be present for the markers to spawn.